TheDavho/KeystrokeDynamics/README.md

 This program calculates the average time a key is down.

-- I wrote the same randomly generated paragraph two times into the program.
+- I typed the same randomly generated paragraph two times into the program.
 We can clearly see the times are a bit similar.
 ```sql
 Key,AverageHoldTime
 a,0.12036086453331836